Beta on SKALE Base Sepolia — Re-encryption precompiles are available on SKALE Base Sepolia for testing and development.

 Why Re-encryption?

 Smart contracts often need to store private data onchain — balances, game state, personal records — but public blockchains expose everything.
 Re-encryption solves this by letting contracts encrypt data onchain using either the network’s threshold key (for validator-driven processing) and/or a specific viewer’s public key (for private off-chain access).
-No plaintext is ever exposed, not even to validators.
+No single validator can decrypt data.
+Plaintext is only materialized during authorized threshold-decryption execution and delivered to the designated contract callback.
+Contracts should avoid emitting, storing, or returning plaintext unless disclosure is intended.

 What Is Re-encryption?